zabertech/python-izaber/docs/tutorial.rst

 As scripting with emails can make a small embarassing situation and turn it into a massive one, there's also facility for debugging.

+Instead of sending the email, the raw email will be logged to your system log.

 If you wish to isolate debugging behaviour to just the email module, update the configuration so ``config.email.debug`` is ``true``.

 If you want the debug mode enabled globally, you can set ``config.debug`` to ``true``.